LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

   </tr>
   <tr>
     <td>Bot ID</td>
-    <td>Bot Identifier created by the Custom Endpoint service.
-Preferred is UUID</td>
+    <td>Alphanumeric bot Identifier for the bot on the Custom Endpoint service.
+We recommend using UUIDs</td>
     <td>1e9bebc6-0403-43a1-9a5e-2e17ca876568</td>
   </tr>
   <tr>